oku-ui/oku-ui.com/content/primitives/2.components/popover.md

 ::OkuTable
 ---
 data:
+  - name: v-model
+    type: boolean
+    description: 'The controlled open state of the popover.
+Must be used in conjunction with `onOpenChange`.'
   - name: defaultOpen
     type: boolean
     description: 'The open state of the popover when it is initially rendered.
 Use when you do not need to control its open state.'